josalbert456/redis/README.md

 # redis

-with a little, read a little book about redis and make some notes
+with a little cold, read a little book about redis and make some notes